6. ch-image

 : Charliecloud does not use the network namespace, so containerized processes can simply listen on a host port like other unprivileged processes.HEALTHCHECK

 : This instruction’s main use case is monitoring server processes rather than applications.
-Also, implementing it requires a container supervisor daemon, which we have no plans to add.MAINTAINER
+Also, it requires a container supervisor daemon, which we have no plans to add.MAINTAINER

 is deprecated.STOPSIGNAL